CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

-The above code **checks all the operations** from our linked list implementation along with their special cases (like removing the first and the last element) and shows that out dynamic list implementation works correctly.
+The above code **checks all the operations** from our linked list implementation along with their special cases (like removing the first and the last element) and shows that our dynamic list implementation works correctly.
 The output of the above code is the following:

 ```console
 We need to buy: